-- The tuning frequency is quickly swept from 50 MHz to 1000 MHz. - The peak power received is plotted. - Each time a new sweep is started, the previous sweep is shown in grey and the new sweep in red.
+- The tuning frequency is quickly swept from 50 MHz to 1000 MHz. - The peak power received is plotted. - In Single Trace mode, each time a new sweep is started, the previous sweep is shown in grey and the new sweep in red.
 This highlights any changes.